FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Intersection

-The same way, the intersection between two shapes is called \"common\" and is done this way   *
+The same way, the intersection between two shapes is called \"common\" and is done this way:

 ```python